4 dead in apparent murder-suicide at Texas resort, police say

 Four people are dead in Galveston, Tx., Monday after an incident involving gunfire took place at the popular San Luis Resort, which police are calling a murder-suicide.

-Three people were found dead and a fourth person — a woman who was found critically wounded — later died at a hospital.
+Two people were found dead and two others — a woman who was found critically wounded and a child — later died at a hospital.

 Authorities received calls about gunshots coming from the eighth floor around 4:30 a.m.
 When they arrived, they found the hotel room's door dead-bolted and later found four people inside had been shot.

+The victims were identified as a 37-year-old woman, a 39-year-old man and two boys ages 10 and 5.

+"A motive is unknown at this time, but forensic data collected at the scene indicated the female is believed to be the shooter at this time before apparently taking her own life with a 9 mm handgun found adjacent to her body," Schirard said.
+"There's no indication or evidence that there are any other persons involved or that there are any other suspects still at large."

-"Right now, investigators with our Major Crimes Unit, as well as with investigators with our crime scene unit are currently in the room processing the room for forensic evidence that can be collected," Captain Joshua Schirard with the Galveston Police Department told KPRC.
+"Right now, investigators with our Major Crimes Unit, as well as with investigators with our crime scene unit are currently in the room processing the room for forensic evidence that can be collected," Schirard told KPRC.

-"As well as trying to find any additional information that can help us identify these (victims) and confirm the identities of these subjects, confirm their relationship to each other and try to find anything that can tell us what lead to this obviously horrible event," Schirard added.

 Paul Schultz, vice president of hospitality for Landry's Inc., said in a statement that "Our thoughts are with the victims and their family members during this difficult time."